-Summer is upon us!
-Time for hiking, swimming, climbing and enjoying the great outdoors!
+Summer is ending and Autumn is upon us!
+Time for hiking, climbing, hunting, and enjoying the great outdoors!
 However, these seasonal activities, like any other outdoor activities, are not without risk.
-Serious injury can occur from diving in shallow water, hiking off marked trails, and failing to exercise caution outdoors.
+A serious outdoor injury can occur from diving in shallow water, hiking off marked trails, and failing to exercise caution outdoors.

 Let’s look at some examples.
 A sledder walking across land to a snowy slope falls in a deep, uncovered well on the property.
 If the landowner (a) knew people walked on his land for recreational purposes, (b) knew about the well, and (c) failed to take steps to cover it or prevent someone from falling into it, the landowner may still be sued.
 The RULWA offers no protection in that circumstance.
 However, if the sledder, while sledding down the hill, loses control or strikes a tree and suffers a head injury, the landowner will not be liable.